Villa del Sol Sweet Cherry Farms

 1/3 cup flour

-1 to 2 tbsp butter
+2 Tbsp butter

 Step1

 Pit the cherries.
-If you don’t have a cherry pitter, a drinking straw works well, to remove the pits.
+If you don’t have a cherry pitter, a drinking straw works well to remove the pits.

 Step2